7th (City of London) Battalion, London Regiment: 3/7th Battalion

 The 3/7th Battalion was formed at Orpington in April 1915 under the command of Lt-Col Sir Pieter C. van B. Stewart-Bam, a South African soldier and politician who had been in charge of the London Recruiting District for the TF.
 The role of the 3/7th was to train and despatch drafts to replace casualties in the 1/7th and 2/7th (and later other units) serving overseas.
 Stewart-Bam used his connections to arrange with the Dominion High Commissioners in London for the battalion to act as a training unit for officer cadets from the Dominions and Colonies.
-During the war there were often 70 officers training with the Reserve Bn, at one time 37 were from South Africa alone.
+During the war there were often 70 officers training with the reserve battalion; at one time 37 were from South Africa alone.
 The battalion sent some drafts to the King's African Rifles serving in the East African Campaign.

 The 3/7th began training at Sun Street, then from September 1915 at a brewery at Orpington.
 In January 1916 the battalion moved to Fovant, where there was a large purpose-built camp on the edge of the Salisbury Plain training area.
 While quartered here, the men of the sister battalion the 3/6th Londons started a fashion by cutting their regimental badge into the turf of Fovant Down to reveal the white chalk beneath, making it visible from a long distance.
 A number of other battalions in the camp did likewise, including the 3/7th who cut theirs on nearby Sutton Down.
-The Fovant badges are now a Scheduled monument, but those on Sutton Down have not yet been restored.
+The Fovant badges are now a scheduled monument, but those on Sutton Down have not yet been restored.

 The 3/7th Bn was redesignated 7th Reserve Bn London Regiment on 8 April 1916, and was assigned to the 1st London Reserve Group (later Brigade).
 It left Fovant in January 1917 and moved to Dartmouth, Devon, and finally to Blackdown in April 1917, where it remained for the rest of the war training replacements and convalescents for service on the Western Front.
 It was disbanded on 22 August 1919.

-In total, 8631 men of all ranks passed through the three battalions of the 7th Londons, of whom 88 officers and 1430 other ranks died.
+In total, 8,631 men of all ranks passed through the three battalions of the 7th Londons, of whom 88 officers and 1,430 other ranks died.